awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.Endpoints.md

 # Amazon Aurora Connection Management<a name="Aurora.Overview.Endpoints"></a>

  Amazon Aurora typically involves a cluster of DB instances instead of a single instance\.
 Each connection is handled by a specific DB instance\.
-When you connect to an Aurora cluster, the host name and port that you specify point to an intermediate handler called an endpoint\.
-Aurora uses the endpoint mechanism to abstract these connections so that you don't have to hardcode all the hostnames, or write your own logic for load\-balancing and rerouting connections when some DB instances aren't available\.
+When you connect to an Aurora cluster, the host name and port that you specify point to an intermediate handler called an *endpoint*\.
+Aurora uses the endpoint mechanism to abstract these connections\.
+Thus, you don't have to hardcode all the hostnames or write your own logic for load\-balancing and rerouting connections when some DB instances aren't available\.

  For certain Aurora tasks, different instances or groups of instances perform different roles\.
 For example, the primary instance handles all data definition language \(DDL\) and data manipulation language \(DML\) statements\.
 Up to 15 Aurora Replicas handle read\-only query traffic\.